 Islam religion in Iran

-Islam has been the official religion and part of the governments of Iran since the Islamic conquest of Iran circa 640 AD.
-It took another few hundred years for Shi’a Islam to gather and become a religious and political power in Iran.
-Although Shi’as have lived in Iran since the earliest days of Islam, and there had been Shi’a dynasties in parts of Iran during the 10th and 11th centuries, according to Mortaza Motahhari the majority of Iranian scholars and masses remained Sunni till the time of the Safavids.
+Islam, the most prevalent religion in Iran, was introduced to the region in the 7th century CE and has been the official religion and part of the governments since the Islamic conquest of Iran circa 640 CE.
+This conquest transformed the religious landscape, establishing a foundation that endures to this day.
+It took another few hundred years for Shi’a Islam to gather and become a religious and political power in Iran in 16th century.
+Although Shi’a believers have lived in Iran since the earliest days of Islam, and there had been Shi’a dynasties in parts of Iran during the 10th and 11th centuries, the majority of Iranian scholars and masses remained Sunni till the time of the Safavid Empire.

 Shi’a Islam